How We Got Started

 Accessible washrooms are available at our CV Exhibition Grounds and at the Native Sons Hall locations.
 Washrooms for the downtown Courtenay markets are at the Courtenay Library (4th St. and Duncan Ave).

-Dogs are allowed at our outdoor markets if:
+Dogs are currently not allowed at any of our markets markets.

 At all of our locations there is plenty of parking, including accessible parking, in the surrounding lots and along the street.